-Visit Dole (Franche-Comte, France)
+Visit Dole (Franche-Comte, France)Photo Gallery

-Dole is found in the Jura department, in the Franche-Comté region of eastern France, between Dijon and Besancon on the Doubs River.
+The town of Dole is found in the Jura department, in the Burgundy-Franche-Comté region of eastern France, between Dijon and Besancon on the Doubs River.
 A small town that merits a wander, Dole was the nerve-centre of Franche-Comte until 1422, when the power was transferred to Besançon.

-It is the old town that you will be interested in during your visit.

-We suggest you start a visit a little way from the collegiale and the town centre - on the other side of the river!
+It is the old town that is of interest to visitors, although we suggest you start a visit a little way from the collegiale and the town centre - on the other side of the river!
 The best view of the Collegiale Notre-Dame is from between the canal and the river below Dole, looking across the town and rooftops.

+The Collegiale-Notre-Dame is much the most important monument in Dole.
+It is found in the centre of the old town, and also dominates the skyline.
 Dating from the medieval period when Dole was the most important local centre (from 1386 - 1676), the building was constructed in gothic style over the course of much of the 16th century (1509 - 1586).

 The collegiale has several notable highlights to discover.
 On the outside, it is the large belltower that you will notice first, and there also are a couple of entranceways of note, in particular the decorative western entrance added in 1565.